SRMLabHUST/QC-STORM/README.md

 You should have received a copy of the GNU LESSER GENERAL PUBLIC LICENSE along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-For more questions, pleast contact Prof. Zhenli-Huang at "leo@mail.hust.edu.cn" or author Luchang Li at "luchangli1993@163.com".
+For more questions, please contact Prof. Zhenli-Huang at "leo@mail.hust.edu.cn" or author Luchang Li at "luchangli1993@163.com".